Basile de Carvalho: Levski Sofia

 On 12 June 2012, De Carvalho signed with Levski Sofia on a two-year deal.
 He made his competitive debut on 19 July, in a 1–0 home win over FK Sarajevo in a UEFA Europa League match, and scored his first goal (converting a penalty kick) in the return leg against the same opponent, which was lost by a score of 1–3.

 On 28 November, Basile netted his first A Group hat-trick in a 7–1 home win against Etar 1924, scoring four goals.
-He became the first foreigner to score four goals in a one match for Levski.
+He became the first foreigner to score four goals in one match for Levski.
 He finished the 2012–13 A Group season as the top goalscorer in the league, having found the net 19 times in total.
 His European campaign was somewhat less successful, as he missed a penalty in the first leg of a UEFA Europa League match against Kazakh team Irtysh Pavlodar; his team was eventually eliminated 2–0 on aggregate.